 results from the peculiar geometry of the subatomic void/plenum

-provide the impetus for form et al?
+provide the impetus for form et al?with great regard,

 bob campbell